Jigao-Zeng/xmlExtractor/readme.md

+First install `node.js`

-To run exercise1,
+To run Exercise 1:

-Install node.js,
-Navigate into the Exercise1 folder by `cd Exercise1`.
+Navigate into the Exercise1 folder by `cd Exercise1`
-Then run `node extract.js`.
+Install the packages using `npm install`
+Type `node extract.js` in terminal
+The formatted_output.json file is the result.

-To run exercise2,
+To run Exercise 2:

 Navigate into the Exercise2 folder,
 Run `node tempChecker.js` in the terminal.
 Enter the number of temperatures, press enter.